Lawyers try to seize Japanese assets over Korean forced work

 Continue Reading Below

+Lawyer Lim Jae-sung said Thursday the court in the city of Pohang could decide in two or three weeks whether to accept the request to seize the 2.34 million shares Nippon Steel & Sumitomo Metal Corp. holds in its joint venture with South Korean steelmaker POSCO, which are estimated to be worth around $9.7 million.

-Lim says Nippon Steel has been refusing to discuss compensation despite a ruling by South Korea's Supreme Court in October that the company should compensate four plaintiffs who worked at its steel mills during Japan's colonial rule of the Korean Peninsula.
+Lim said Nippon Steel has been refusing to discuss compensation despite a ruling by South Korea's Supreme Court in October that the company should pay 100 million won ($88,000) each to four plaintiffs who worked at its steel mills during Japan's colonial rule of the Korean Peninsula.
+The court made a similar ruling on Japan's Mitsubishi Heavy Industries in November, triggering a diplomatic spats between the countries.

+It's unlikely the Japanese companies will follow the South Korean rulings.
+The Japanese government has expressed strong regret over the rulings and considers all wartime compensation issues settled by a treaty both countries signed in 1965.

+Lawyers for forced laborers for Nippon Steel had set a Dec.
+24 deadline for the company to respond to their request to begin compensation discussions, but the steelmaker did not respond.
+Lim said the lawyers decided not to file for a court order that would force Nippon Steel to sell its shares in the South Korean joint venture because they still hope to "amicably" settle the matter through negotiations.